 • How should the submission be routed after approval or rejection?

-Automation of approval workflow brings accountability, transparency, and consistency into the approval process.
+Automation of the approval workflow brings accountability, transparency, and consistency into the approval process.

 Approval Process Flow